bernardodemarco/concurrent-and-parallel-design-patterns/README.md

-# Implementation and Usage of Concurrent and Parallel Programming Design Patterns
+# Concurrent and Parallel Programming Design Patterns

 This project is a simulation of an automatic triggering system for autonomous vehicles.
 It focuses on the practical implementation and usage of **classical concurrent and parallel design patterns** in C. The following design patterns were implemented manually using POSIX threads and synchronization primitives: